jessecomeau87/Boot/README.md

 ### The Operating System will run it's own initializations.

 ### This is the Boot Process.
 Cold/Warm Boot.
 BIOS, Master Boot Record, Bootloader, Kernel, Operating System.

+### Most Installed Programs are not Open-Source, so I'm using Coreboot (BIOS), Limine (Bootloader), and Serenity (Operating System), as examples.

+### All coded with Visual Studio Code IDE, Assembly, Python, and C/C++ languages, Tested with QEMU and Assembled with NASM.